oracle-livelabs/developer/dev-ai-app-dev-rel/user-story/user-story.md

     ![David Williams chatbot](./images/david-williams-chatbot.png =50%x*)

->💡 In Oracle AI Database, **AI Vector Search** allows you to combine your business data with a Large Language Model (LLM) to reduce hallucinations and get accurate answers from your data.
+>💡 In Oracle AI Database, **AI Vector Search** allows you to combine your business data with a Large Language Model (LLM) to reduce hallucinations and get accurate answers based on your data.
+When you hear the term Retrieval-Augmented Generation (RAG), this is what that refers to; Providing information to the LLM it would not otherwise have to add more context to the output.

 4. Select the **Navigate To Decisions** button.

     ![David Williams Decision](./images/david-williams-decision.png =50%x*)

     After navigating to the decisions page, the AI evaluation runs in the background.
 Using AI Vector Search, it semantically compares the content against thousands of historical return records—identifying patterns that suggest either legitimate claims or potential abuse.
-At the same time, Graph Analytics examines the customer’s prior behavior, highlighting unusual return frequency or links to high-risk product categories.
+At the same time, Graph Analytics examines this customer’s prior behavior, highlighting unusual return frequency or links to high-risk product categories.
 For each case, the system assigns a risk score ranging from Low to Very High and generates a clear recommendation—such as “Approved – consistent with customer profile” or “Request More Info – insufficient documentation.”

 5. In the **Select Your Desired Option** section, the approval probability and decision are displayed.
 Once a decision is made, the analyst finalizes the return.
 A professionally formatted PDF letter is automatically generated, summarizing the outcome and rationale.
 The customer receives an email moments later, clearly stating whether their return was approved, denied, or needs more information—along with an explanation grounded in policy and precedent.